ergoplatform/ergo-appkit/README.md

 ```
 Note, in order to compile `ErgoContract` from source code the `compileContract`
 method requires to provide values for named constants which are used in the script.
-If no such constants are used, then `ConstantsBuilder.empty()` can be used.
+If no such constants are used, then `ConstantsBuilder.empty()` can be passed.

 In this specific case we pass public key of the `prover` for `pkOwner`
-placeholder of the script meaning the box can be spend only be the owner of the
+placeholder of the script meaning the box can be spend only by the owner of the
 Ergo node we are working with.

-We next create an unsigned transaction using data collected so far.
+Next create an unsigned transaction using all the data collected so far.
 ```java
 // tell transaction builder which boxes we are going to spend, which outputs
 // to create, amount of transaction fees and address for change coins.